MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### CLN_FI1000

-In order to make good use of FI1000 BW Query it must be unpivoted.
-Currently it ontains one measure for each month of sales.
-This way it can not be displayed correctly in any BI tool.
-This routine takes columns for each month and combines them into one column with the values and one date column for the month.
+We must first unpivot the FI1000 BW Query to make good use of it.
+Currently, it contains one measure for each month of sales.
+This way, it can not be displayed correctly in any BI tool.
+This routine takes columns for each month and combines them into one column with the month's values and one date column.

 ```SQL
 alter procedure [o2c].[p_cln_fi1000] as